mennolui/wp-foyer/README.txt

 == Upgrade Notice ==
+= 1.5.1 =
+Bug fixes and minor enhancements.
+Check the changelog for full details.

 = 1.5.0 =
 Introduces the Post slide format, the Manual text slide format and Magic slide stacks.
 Check the changelog for all details.